Donna-H/Donna-H/README.md

 - 🎮Fun fact *I am a gamer currently playing Horizon Zero Dawn.
 Looking forward to playing the new Bayonetta 3.*

 <h3 align="left">Connect with me:</h3>
-Up
-- 💬 How to reach me: [https://linkedin.com/in/donnablu/](https://linkedin.com/in/donnablu/)
+- 💬 How to reach me: https://linkedin.com/in/donnablu/

 <p align="left">
 </p>